Aaron Boupendza: International career

 Boupendza was first called up for Gabon in January 2016 for the African Nations Championship.
 He made his debut on 10 January in a 1–1 friendly draw away to Uganda, and scored his first goal as consolation in a 2–1 loss to hosts Rwanda in the group stage.

 Boupendza was called up for the 2021 Africa Cup of Nations in Cameroon, where he scored the only goal of the opening group win against the Comoros, who were making their tournament debut.
 In the last 16 against Burkina Faso, he netted his attempt in a penalty shootout defeat.

+In November 2023, the Gabonese Football Federation suspended Boupendza and Didier Ndong for arriving late to the country ahead of a game against Kenya.

 Death

 Boupendza died on 16 April 2025, after falling from the 11th floor of a building in Hangzhou, China.
 He was 28.
 Gabonese President Brice Oligui Nguema paid tribute to him shortly after his death.
 Chinese police investigations concluded that the fall was accidental, ruling out criminal activity.

-Hours after Boupendza's death, his club Zheijiang had to play a home game against Meizhou Hakka, a decision widely condemned on Chinese social media platforms.
+Hours after Boupendza's death, his club Zheijiang played a home game against Meizhou Hakka, a decision widely condemned on Chinese social media platforms.
 None of the club's other foreigners played in the game, and after the 2–2 draw, captain Cheng Jin and manager Raúl Caneda cut short their interviews due to grief.